-- 8. Indemnification.
-Until the County accepts the Developer's Improvements, the Developer shall be solely responsible for maintaining the premises upon which the Developer's Improvements are being constructed in a safe condition.
-The Developer agrees to defend, indemnify and hold harmless the County and its officials, agents and employees from any claims, actions, suits or other proceedings arising from or out of the negligent acts or omissions of the Developer, its agents, representatives, contractors and subcontractors or arising from the failure of the Developer, its agents, representatives, contractors and subcontractors to perform any act or duty required of the Developer herein; provided however, to the extent, if at all, Section 56-7-1 NMSA 1978 is applicable to this Agreement, this Agreement to indemnify shall not apply to any of the exclusions expressed in said Section 56-7-1.
-Nothing herein is intended to impair any right or immunity under the laws of the State of New Mexico. - 9.
+- 7. Indemnification.
+Until County accepts Developer's Improvements, Developer shall be solely responsible for maintaining the premises upon which Developer's Improvements are being constructed in a safe condition.
+Developer agrees to defend, indemnify and hold harmless County and its officials, agents and employees from any claims, actions, suits or other proceedings arising from or out of the negligent acts or omissions of Developer, its agents, representatives, contractors and subcontractors or arising from the failure of Developer, its agents, representatives, contractors and subcontractors to perform any act or duty required of Developer herein; provided however, to the extent, if at all, Section 56-7-1 NMSA 1978 is applicable to this Agreement, this Agreement to indemnify shall not apply to any of the exclusions expressed in said Section 56-7-1.
+Nothing herein is intended to impair any right or immunity under the laws of the State of New Mexico. - 8.
 Conveyance of Property Rights.
-When the Developer's Improvements are completed, if the County does not own the property upon which the Improvements are constructed, the Developer shall convey to the County all real and personal property rights which the County deems reasonably necessary, and all public improvements, free and clear of all claims, encumbrances and liens before the County will accept the Improvements.
-Conveyance may be made by an appropriate method as reasonably determined by the County. - 10.
+When Developer's Improvements are completed, if County does not own the property upon which the utilities, roadway, and streetlight elements of the Developer's Improvements are constructed, Developer shall convey to County all real and personal property rights which County deems reasonably necessary, and all public improvements, free and clear of all claims, encumbrances and liens before County will accept the Developer's Improvements.
+Conveyance may be made by an appropriate method as reasonably determined by County. - 9.
 Assignment of Agreement.
 This Agreement may be assigned to any affiliate or subsidiary of the Developer without County approval.
-The prior written consent of the County shall be required for any other assignment.
-The County's approval shall not be unreasonably withheld.
-If so assigned, this Agreement shall extend to and be binding upon the successors and assigns of the Parties. - 11.
+The prior written consent of County shall be required for any other assignment.
+County's approval shall not be unreasonably withheld.
+If so assigned, this Agreement shall extend to and be binding upon the successors and assigns of the Parties. - 10.
+Mediation.
+The parties agree that in the event a dispute arises regarding any of the duties, rights or obligations of any of the parties or regarding any provision in the Agreement or this Amendment, the parties shall first attend a mediation before a mutually agreed upon mediator, to attempt to resolve any disputes prior to filing a lawsuit.
+Either party shall notify the other, in writing, of its request to mediate and said mediation shall occur within thirty (30) days of said notice. - 11.
+Extensions.
+Provided that the Developer is proceeding to diligently meet its obligations contained in the Agreement or this Amendment and is acting in good faith, County agrees that once Developer begins construction of the Improvements, Developer shall be entitled to a ninety (90) day extension of any of the construction deadlines if necessary. - 12.
 Notice(s).
-Any notice or communication required hereunder between the County and the Developer must be in writing, and may be given either personally or by registered or certified mail, return receipt requested.
+Any notice or communication required hereunder between County and Developer must be in writing, and may be given either personally or by registered or certified mail, return receipt requested.
 If given by registered or certified mail, such notice shall be deemed to have been given and received on the first to occur of (i) actual receipt by any of the addressees designated below, or (ii) five days after registered or certified mail containing such notice, properly addressed, with postage prepaid, is deposited in the United States mail.
 If personally delivered, a notice shall be deemed to have been given when delivered to the party to whom it is addressed.
 At any time, any party may, by giving ten (10) days written notice to the other party, designate any other address to which notice or communication may be given.
 Notices or communications under this Agreement shall be given to the parties at their addresses set forth below: